tommysqueak/Boxee-Boilerplate/README.md

 The developer-id should be your unique prefix for you or your company.
 Mine is 'greatboxee'.

-Then open up the descriptor.xml (located in developer-id.your-app-id) in your editor of choice and fill in the blanks.
+Then open up the descriptor.xml (located in the developer-id.your-app-id directory) in your editor of choice and fill in the blanks.
 Open Boxee and check it runs ok.
 Make a kick-ass app.

 If you're using Git for source control, rename example.gitignore to .gitignore